hive-engine/steemsmartcontracts-wiki/Bot-Controller-Contract.md

 * parameters:
   * symbol (string): symbol of the token identifying the market to trade on (cannot be SWAP.HIVE or STEEMP)
+  * **(optional)** strategy (integer): the order strategy to use.
+Can be 1 or 2.
+Basic service top of the book strategy = 1, premium service wall nestling = 2.
+This setting can only be updated by premium accounts (trying to update it with a basic service account will result in an error).
   * **(optional)** maxBidPrice (string): the maximum price you’re willing to buy the token for, in SWAP.HIVE or STEEMP.
 The market maker bot will not place buy orders above this price.
   * **(optional)** minSellPrice (string): the minimum price you’re willing to sell the token for, in SWAP.HIVE or STEEMP.
 The market maker bot will not place sell orders below this price.
   * **(optional)** maxBaseToSpend (string): the maximum amount of SWAP.HIVE or STEEMP you’re willing to buy with in a single order.
 The market maker bot will not place buy orders for larger than this amount.